 6.5B.2.2.3 Adjacent channel leakage ratio

 For intra-band non-contiguous EN-DC, the EN-DC Adjacent Channel Leakage power Ratio (EN-DCACLR) is the ratio of the sum of the filtered mean powers centred on the assigned E-UTRA and NR sub-block frequencies to the filtered mean power centred on an adjacent channel frequency at nominal channel spacing.
 In case the sub-block gap bandwidth Wgap is smaller than a E-UTRA or NR sub-block bandwidth, no EN-DCACLR requirement is set for the corresponding sub-block for the gap.
-The assigned EN-DC sub-block power and adjacent channel power are measured with rectangular filters with measurement bandwidths specified in TS 36.101 [4] for the E-UTRA sub-block, and TS 38.101-1 [2], TS 38.101-2 [3] for the NR sub-block.
+The assigned EN-DC sub-block power and adjacent channel power are measured with rectangular filters with measurement bandwidths specified in TS 36.101 [4] for the E-UTRA sub-block, and TS 38.101-1 [2] for the NR sub-block.
 If the measured adjacent channel power is greater than –50dBm then the EN-DCACLR shall be higher than the value specified in for E-UTRAACLR and NRACLR.

 << Next change >>